Second law of thermodynamics in closed quantum many-body systems: Proof of Proposition , Theorems , , and

 \subsection{Lower bound on the quantum macroscopic entropy density after a unital CPTP map}

-Next we investigate how $s^{\mathrm{mac}}[\bullet]$ can be decreased by a completely positive trace preserving (CPTP) map.
+Next, we investigate how $s^{\mathrm{mac}}[\bullet]$ can be decreased by a unital completely positive trace-preserving (CPTP) map.
 A CPTP map $\mathcal{U}(\bullet)$ on the total Hilbert space is said to be unital when it satisfies

 where $I_{\Lambda_{L}}$ is the identity operator on the total Hilbert space.
 For instance, a similarity transformation by a unitary $U$, $\mathcal{U}(\bullet)=U\bullet U^{\dagger}$, is a unital CPTP map.
 For arbitrary unital CPTP maps, we can show the following proposition. \begin{proposition}[Lower bound on the quantum macroscopic entropy density after a unital CPTP map] Let $(\mathcal{U}_{L})_{L\in\mathbb{N}}$ be a sequence of unital CPTP maps and $(\rho_{L})_{L\in\mathbb{N}}$ be a representation of a macroscopic state.
 Suppose that $\bigl(\mathcal{U}_L(\rho_{L})\bigr)_{L\in\mathbb{N}}$ also represents some macroscopic state.
 Then, it holds that